donnemartin/viz/README.md

 ### Which Languages Are Tracked?

-Grouping in the [Language Stats Index](#language-stats-index) is based on repo language as identified by [github/linguist](https://github.com/github/linguist).
+Stats available from the [Language Stats Index](#language-stats-index) are grouped based on repo language, as identified by [github/linguist](https://github.com/github/linguist).

 `gh-stats` tracks the most popular languages on GitHub plus the `Unknown` language option.
-Data from each language is tallied to determine the [overall stats](#stats-index).
+Data from each language is tallied to determine the [Overall Stats](#stats-index).

+Don't see a popular language below?
+Feel free to file a [request](https://github.com/donnemartin/gh-stats/issues).

 ```
 self.languages = [